ristotoldsep/My-Tech-Stack/README.md

 ## Content Management Systems
 * WordPress

-I have created projects using Elementor, currently creating a theme with custom PHP code.
+I have created projects using Elementor, currently creating a theme and improving my ability to write PHP to manipulate the data of a WordPress site and writing JavaScript to add interactivity.
+Hoping to acquire the skills, knowledge and vocabulary to work professionally as a WordPress developer

 ### Development Environmets
 * Visual Studio Code
 * goormIDE
+* Visual Studio 2019/Geany - for C/C++

 Actually have tried pretty much all code editors and environments, but nothing beats VsCode.